We all know a set of twins; perhaps even a set of identical twins. In Australia, twins account for about one in 80 births.

 A boy and a girl from Brisbane, aged four, have been identified as only the second set of semi-identical, or sesquizygotic twins, in the world.
 They are the first to have been observed in utero (in the womb).

-This extremely rare phenomena is the result of two sperm fertilising the same egg.
+This extremely rare phenomenon is the result of two sperm fertilising the same egg.

 How do twins occur?